WASSP Multibeam Sounder (Gen 3)

 Click on "Next" and wait for the Connection Wizard to analyze the Port.

-If you have a Generation 2 or Generation 3, make sure that the Navigation data is also detected and selected:
+Make sure that the Navigation data is detected and selected:

 IMPORTANT: If the WASSP is not transmitting during the analysis of data, it is normal for TimeZero to not automatically detect some data.
 Simply manually check the data in that case.